Percent More or Less than Average Premium

-You might understand the importance of financial stability and having all necessary steps aligned to back up your investments into a medical education.
+You might understand the importance of financial stability and having all the necessary steps aligned to back up your investments in a medical education.
 While having such an important career is great for providing you with dependable income security, it doesn't provide any type when disabled

-A person's life savings can be lost in just one bad accident or illness which leaves them unable work as before due lack insurance coverage-a major issue among many doctors today!
+A person's life savings can be lost in just one bad accident or illness which leaves them unable to work as before due to lack of insurance coverage–a major issue among many doctors today!

 At Pattern, our goal is to provide you with up-to-date resources and expertise needed both to fully understand physician disability insurance, but also to find the best and most comprehensive policy for you.
-As an independent agency, we don’t have any affiliation to any of the Big 6 Companies and are only looking out for your best interests.
+As an independent agency, we don’t have any affiliation with any of the Big Five Companies and are only looking out for your best interests.

 As we explain in Chapter 3 of our Beginner’s Guide to Disability Insurance, there are several different definitions to understand to know what to look for in a policy.
 Knowing the following definitions will help you get the most out of your physician disability insurance policy:

 Elimination Periods: All long-term policies have an elimination or waiting period (commonly 90 days), which means you must be disabled for a specific length of time before your policy will begin to pay your benefit.
 With a shorter elimination period, the cost of your policy will increase.
 A longer elimination period means you save money on your premiums.